-Payer/Payeeinvolved in the transaction.
-To do this, first select the payer/payee type as Customer, Supplier, or Other.
+Payeeinvolved in the transaction.
+To do this, first select the payee type as Customer, Supplier, or Other.
 If Customer or Supplier is selected, customers and suppliers already defined in the Customers or Suppliers tabs will be available.
 If Other is selected, the field is free text, and any name can be entered:

 When a control account is selected, such as Accounts payable, an additional dropdown field will appear beside the account field to select a subsidiary ledger, such as the supplier.
 If a subsidiary ledger is not selected, transactions fitting the search criteria will be posted to Suspense.

 Xuan sees that international wire transfer fees always show the same way in her bank statements.
-So she creates a payment rule directing all payments from her Business bank account containing NAB INTL TRAN FEE in their descriptions to be categorized under her Bank charges expense account.
+So she creates a payment rule directing all payments from her Main business account containing NAB INTL TRAN FEE in their descriptions to be categorized under her Bank charges expense account.
 Such transactions are not taxable in Xuan’s jurisdiction: